|Discrete control functions:||1|

 In an exemplary test, the parameters were chosen to be:

-The problem was solved in Matlab (version 2014b) with Switch.
+The problem is solved in Python with GEKKO or Matlab (version 2014b) with Switch.
 The switch codes rely on GloptiPoly 3 and the solver SeDuMi 1.3 (optimization over symmetric cones).
 By introducing the lifts , algebraically constrained as the problem is recast with polynomial data.
 In this way way switch in connection with GloptiPoly3 can be applied.
 GloptiPoly 3 is a Matlab package developed by Didier Henrion for generalized problems of moments and needs polynomial input data.
 The exact code used to solve the problem can be found under Double Tank (switch).
 The calculated objective is 4.7296 with the following trajectories of states and controls:

 There are several alternative formulations and variants of the above problem, in particular